Flectone/FlectoneWeb/pulse/en/docs/integration/telegram/index.md

 ### `message_channel`

-A list of messages with the format of the final message.
+A list of messages with the format of the final message

 ::: info IF YOU WANT TO ADD ANOTHER MESSAGE:
-1. Take the name from the list of `message types`.
+1. Take the name from the list of `message types`
 2. Insert it into `message_channel`:
 ```yaml
 message_name: "<final_message>"